 The Right to Counsel

 If you are accused of a serious crime, it is essential that you retain the services of an experienced criminal defense lawyer to fight for your legal and constitutional rights throughout the criminal justice process.
-Contact attorney Ann Fitz in Los Angeles, California, to speak with a criminal defense attorney about your case today.
+Contact attorney Ann Fitz in Beverly Hills, California, to speak with a criminal defense attorney about your case today.

 Federal and State Law